martavp/pypsa-in-prime/README.md

 > (PRIME path) > vim ~/.ssh/ authorized_keys

 Paste the text (by right clicking) and save the file: Hit _Escape_, then write the command _:wq_ to save the file.
 You are now good to go.

+24. 2021/08/31 As of today, I (Marta) have everything running on the cluster nicely with the following versions pypsa=0.18.0; pypsa-eur=0.3.0, pypsa-eur-sec=0.5.0, technology-data=0.2.0.
+In case someone needs a reference of a compatible setup of packages.